 Indian coconut Ladoo is soft, flavourful and sweet, it tastes like caramelized coconut ice-cream.
 Quite similar to Nigerian Coconut candy, but with the addition of milk, it is delectable to the max.
 It is normally made with freshly grated coconut and is soft but not crumbly.

 This particular chaff still had some milk in it, so I decided to go Indian with it and make Indian Coconut Ladoo.

-- You can insert a nut or bit of fruit in the middle.
+- You can insert a nut or a bit of fruit in the middle.

-- Food colouring can be added to Coconut Ladoo before moulding for a more exciting presentation.
+- Food colouring can be added to Indian Coconut Ladoo before moulding for a more exciting presentation.

 - It can also be rolled in grated coconut after moulding.

 To make Indian Coconut Ladoo:

 1 1/4 cup freshly grated coconut 2 cups warm milk 1 cup sugar 1/4 teaspoon cardamom powder or 4-5 pieces whole or crushed.(see below for alternatives) some nuts or fruits

 Put warm milk and sugar in a blender and mix on high speed till well blended.